Frequently Asked Questions

 At CESC we offer courses for beginners (A0 level) through to advanced (C1 level).

 Yes.
-We have built relations with over 120 local hosts who provide Homestay accommodation.
-Students have a bedroom, wash facilities and 2 meals daily (breakfast and dinner).
+We have many homestay providers who you can stay with.
+This gives you an excellent chance to practise your English.
+Students have a bedroom, access to a bathroom and 2 meals daily (breakfast and dinner).
 Most of our students choose homestay accommodation as this enables them to experience the British way of life and culture.

 Yes – all of our homestay hosts provide bedding and towels and offer a once-a-week laundry service.